yairf11/streamlit-leaderboard/README.md

 # streamlit-leaderboard
-A general purpose leaderboard for small ML competitions using Streamlit.
+A general purpose leaderboard using [Streamlit](https://docs.streamlit.io/en/stable/).

+Can be used for small machine learning competitions, or just for conveniently keeping score of the performance of various methods/models.

 ## Demo
 ![](demo.gif)